 Brittany Greenfield, for more than a decade in enterprise software companies, has specialized in identifying and executing strategic growth initiatives in companies ranging from startups to mature corporations, including OpenAir, NetSuite, Kronos, Cisco and Cybereason.
-She is now co-founder and CEO of RUGGD, a software platform to make enterprises DevSecOps that enables organizations to add security into their existing development practices to reduce the opportunity for breaches through code vulnerabilities.
+She is now Founder & CEO of Wabbi, a software platform that enables enterprises to assimilate security into development to reduce risk of cyberattacks to the company and their customers.
 Outside of work, Brittany is an avid skier and oenophile, having even competed in an international Bordeaux tasting competition.

 Brittany graduated with an AB from Duke University in 2007 and received her MBA from The MIT Sloan School of Management in 2016.
 She currently resides in Boston, MA.
 She is an active leader with several philanthropies, including the Duke University Annual Fund Advisory Board, Boston Ballet’s Young Partners group and Boston’s Vilna Shul as a member of the Marketing committee.